Novak Djokovic 'supported by all Serbians' but reputation takes a hit in the Balkans | DW | 06.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As Novak Djokovic fights his deportation from Australia, he has found support from Serbia’s president and some quarters of the country's media.
-But support for Djokovic is far from universal — in the Balkans and beyond.
+As Novak Djokovic fights deportation from Australia, he has found support from Serbia's president and some parts of the country's media.
+But support for the tennis star is far from universal — in the Balkans and beyond.

 There isn't much for Novak Djokovic to do but wait.
-The world's number one tennis player is being held at an "immigration hotel" in the inner Melbourne suburb of Carlton as he awaits a January 10 court hearing over Australia's decision to cancel his visa and deport him.
+The world's no. 1 tennis player is being held at an "immigration hotel" in the inner Melbourne suburb of Carlton as he awaits a January 10 court hearing over Australia's decision to cancel his visa and deport him.

 Adorned with Serbian flags, Djokovic loyalists have flocked to support the reigning Australian Open champion outside his temporary residence, bucking the overall trend and overwhelming view of public opinion — in Australia and beyond — that vaccine skeptic Djokovic is deserving of little sympathy.